nordic-institute/X-Road-REST-UI/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 - System verifies that an X-Road member with the inserted identifier exists by looking the member up from the global configuration.

-2. If there are two or more security tokens on the Security Server, the SS elects the one on which the client is added
+2. If there are two or more security tokens on the Security Server, the SS selects the one on which the client is added

 3. SS administrator selects to generate a key

-- SS administrator inserts the label value (not required, may be left blank).
+- SS administrator inserts the label value (not required, may be left blank)

-- System triggers a request for a new key

 4. SS administrator selects to generate a certificate signing request for a key